Promoting Literature and Reading Habits

-Promotion of Social Inclusion and Entrepreneurship
+Promoting Social Inclusion and Entrepreneurship

-- Since 2013, we have been supporting the Cogumelo Solidário (Generous Mushroom) project, led by AANP – Associação dos Albergues Nocturnos do Porto (Porto Night Shelters Association), for the sale of organic shitake mushrooms.
-This project focuses on contributing towards the financial sustainability of the services provided by this entity to homeless people, including meals and basic personal care products.
+Launched in 2013, support for the “Cogumelo Solidário” (Generous Mushroom) project, led by AANP – Associação dos Albergues Nocturnos do Porto (Porto Night Shelters Association), takes the form of the sale of organic shitake mushrooms.
+This project focuses on contributing towards the financial sustainability of the services provided by this entity to people who are homeless, including meals and basic personal care products.